dcppc/centillion/Readme.md

 Once you log in as that user, it will create `credentials.json`, and the Google Drive re-indexing procedure should not have any problems autheticating using that file.

+`credentials.json` must be present in the same directory as the program being run.

 ## Quickstart (With Github Auth)